gbif/hp-vertnet-plus/issueslist-codereminders.md

 ---

 # Things to add or fix
-1. https://hp-vertnet-plus.gbif-staging.org/resources/norms/#if-there-is-no-bibliographiccitation-or-occurrenceid-provided-in-the-record  The record number is being changed to 1.
-It should be 105730.
+- Contact Form - maybe just use Google Form
-2. Contact Form - maybe just use Google Form
+- Add partners link to About page.
-3. Add partners link to About page.
+- Add version to the footer.
-4. Add version to the footer.
+- New/Last snapshot of VN portal
-5.
+- GBIF Code links - explanation of how to modify rGBIF API for hosted portal.

 # Things to Remember
-1. Add Google Analytics
+- Add Google Analytics
-2. Redirect Links
+- Redirect Links
-3. New IP for old site - archive.vertnet.org
+- New IP for old site - archive.vertnet.org

 # Code Stuff